LehmannN/cookiecutter_R/{{cookiecutter.project_slug}}/README.md

 * Just ignore them : add them in the `.gitignore` file.
 * Add them with Git LFS : add them in the `.gitattributes` file.

+By default, only CSV and TSV files are handled by Git (no RDS, RData or h5 files).

+If Git LFS is not installed, you can run the command `git lfs install` in your terminal.

 ## Perform the analyses

 ### First time